bbjubjub2494/coprocessing/README.md

 - Ergonomy and expressivity:
 the Processing language is,
 at the time of writing,
-equivalent to Java 1.5
+based on Java 1.5
 which came out in 2004,
 the same year that Scala 1.0 was released.
-Based on that knowledge,
+Knowing that,
-one could hypothesize that
+one could wonder if
-Processing may not be taking full advantage of the advances that have been made in programming language design in recent decades.
+Processing is taking full advantage of the advances that have been made in programming language design in recent decades.
-That hypothesis turns out to be correct.
+In my opinion, it largely doesn't.
 Scala 3 is a potent programming language that can bring those advances while remaining fully binary-compatible with Processing as it currently stands.